 Robert Longo’s work is a provocative critique on capitalism, war and world events with its themes of power, protest, destruction and aggression, such as his series of blackened American flags ‘Black Flags’ (1989-1991); oversized hand guns ‘Body Hammers’ (1993-1995); ‘The Freud Cycle’ (2002) ‘The Sickness of Reason’ (2004) ‘The Destroyer Circle’ (2017).

-During recent years, a growing audience has been looking to buy Robert Longo art too, which has experienced a sharp rise in auction prices as a result.
-In 2013, a three-part work from Men in the Cities sold for US$674,500 at Sotheby’s New York, while a charcoal drawing sold for US$1,575,000 at Christie’s New York.
-Most recently, his huge sculpture ‘Death Star II,’ created using tens of thousands of bullets, sold at Art Basel 2018 for US$1.5 million.
+His work has been exhibited throughout the world and has become increasingly sought-after in recent years resulting in a sharp rise in auction prices.
+In 2013 a three-part work from ‘Men in the Cities’ sold at Sotheby’s New York for US$674,000, which a charcoal drawing sold for US$1,575,000 at Christie’s New York.
+Most reently, his sculpture ‘Death Star II’, created using tens of thousands of bullets, sold at Art Basel 2018 for US$1.5 million.

 Robert Longo lives and works on the East Coast of the United States.

 The contemporary scene is the best place to buy investment art, in our opinion.
 However, nothing underlines the best of...